A Process to Increase Plant Recovery, Raise Overall Quality and Reduce Environmental Waste

 Massey, who has designed and overseen construction of dozens of coal preparation plants over his career, immediately recognized the potential of the Hydrophobic Hydrophilic Separation (HHS) technology.
 With the support of industry leaders Dr. Peter Bethel, Carl Bauer, and Bob Gentile, he launched Minerals Refining Company (MRC) 2012.

-With financial backing from Massey’s company, Evan Energy Investments, Virginia Tech researchers built a 100-pound-per-hour proof-of-concept unit at Virginia Tech in June of 2013.
+With financial backing from Massey’s company, Virginia Tech researchers built a 100-pound-per-hour proof-of-concept unit at Virginia Tech in June of 2013.
 In tests of coal-waste slurry from a number of plants in Virginia, West Virginia, Pennsylvania and Kentucky, HHS consistently produced a coal product with ash content of 3% to 6% by weight and single-digit moisture values.

 With proven technology in hand, MRC entered into a contract with a major U.S. coal company to install a pilot plant at an operating plant in Southwest Virginia.
 This plant used a deslime circuit that sent <45-micron (325-mesh) coal directly to the thickener ahead of flotation.
 This plant took the 58% ash feed solids in the slurry and produced a 4-5% product with 5-9% moisture.
 The plant became operational in late 2015 and completed testing 2017, operating for a total of 1200 hours.